39 Caregiver skills for CV

 Language proficiency

 It is beneficial for nurses to know foreign languages.
-Proficiency in a second or third language fosters clear, effective communication between patients and multicultural nursing teams.
-If you know German, Spanish, or Chinese, specify it on your resume and mention your level of proficiency.
+Proficiency in a second or third language fosters clear, effective communication between patients and multicultural care teams.
+If you know German, Spanish, or Chinese, specify it on your portfolio and mention your level of proficiency.

 By adding the above-listed aptitudes, you will communicate your strengths effectively to employers, pass the ATS screening, and position yourself as a good candidate.
-However, it is always helpful to have a resume expert review your application before sending it.
-Thus, you will avoid occasional mistakes and ensure that your resume makes the best possible impression.
+However, it is always helpful to have a CV expert review your application before sending it.
+Thus, you will avoid occasional mistakes and ensure that your document makes the best possible impression.

 Recommended reading: